khoi-nguyen/notes/README.md

 ## Setting up

-- Create a [Github](https://github.com) account if you don't have one
 - Install [Docker](https://docker.com)
 - Install [Atom](https://atom.io/) with the following extensions (`Ctrl+comma` to open the settings, then go to the `+ Install` tab):